 You may wonder about the use of an exacto-blade in sewing.
 I use it to make stencils for fabric painting.
 I also use it for making small cuts, especially small buttonholes for cloth buttons or drawstrings, where the buttonholer would make a too-big hole.

 I have this manly feeling when I lay out my super sharp, well-maintained cutting tools in front of me.
 Into the feminine world of dresses, dress forms, and pretty threads, enter these cutting tools – these turn the vibe into something else.
 Aren’t you proud of your cutting tools?

 Some tips on caring for your sewing fabric cutting tools

-- Keep them in their casing when not in use.
-These tools are really sharp if they are any good and can harm kids and pets if not stored safely
+- Please keep them in their casing when not in use.
+These tools are sharp if they are any good and can harm kids and pets if not stored safely.

 - Oil them to prevent rust.
 I use my sewing machine oil for this.
-Just a single drop on the screws are all that is needed.
-Donot forget to wipe off excess thoroughly off the tools with a dry cloth
+Just a single drop on the screws is all that is needed.
+Remember to wipe the tools with a dry cloth thoroughly.

 - Sharpen them professionally or yourself if you know how to if you feel some dullness in the blades.
-Dull blades can damage fabric.
+Dull blades can botch a good fabric.